iamsayan/change-wp-page-permalinks/readme.txt

 #### Compatibility

-This plugin is tested with many popular SEO plugins like Yoast SEO, SEOPress etc. and fully compatible with WordPress Version 3.5 and beyond and also compatible with any WordPress theme.
+This plugin is tested with many popular SEO plugins like Yoast SEO, All In One SEO, SEOPress etc. and fully compatible with WordPress Version 3.5 and beyond and also compatible with any WordPress theme.

 #### Support
 * Community support via the [support forums](https://wordpress.org/support/plugin/change-wp-page-permalinks) at wordpress.org.